La CQ

-La CQ (English: The CQ) is a Mexican television series created by Pedro Ortíz de Pinedo.
-Recorded at RCTV Studios in Caracas, it is a co-production between Televisa and Cartoon Network Latin America, making it also the first local original live-action series.
-The show's original broadcasting time was 11:00 AM, 4:00 PM and 6:00 PM; currently it is broadcast Monday through Friday on Cartoon Network in Latin America, and on Canal 5 in Mexico from 5:00-6:00 PM.
-The show follows a group of friends as they experience conflicts throughout their middle school years.
+La CQ (English: The CQ) is a Mexican television series created by Pedro Ortiz de Pinedo.
+Recorded at RCTV Studios in Caracas, Venezuela, it is a co-production between Televisa and Cartoon Network, making it also the first local original live-action series.
+It follows a group of friends as they experience conflicts throughout their middle school years.

-The series first premiered on August 6, 2012, and then returned with the Season 2 on December 6, 2012.
-In September 2013, it started airing in the United States on UniMás' weekend morning lineup.
+The series first premiered on 6 August 2012, and returned with season 2 exactly four months later in December.
+The show's series finale aired on 1 March 2014.

+In June 2024, it was announced that a sequel series with a new group of students was in production.
+The series, titled La CQ: nuevo ingreso, premiered on 9 December 2024.

 Plot

-La CQ tells the story of eight friends at the middle school called Constantino Quijano.
-The friends: Angel, Clara, Beto, Monche, Jenny, Danny, Adri, and Roque often go through funny conflicts causing great stories, misunderstandings, but more importantly always showing the value of friendship and being a team.
+La CQ revolves around a group of eight friends who attend the middle school called Constantino Quijano.
+Each of the characters (Angel, Clara, Beto, Monche, Jenny, Danny, Adri, and Roque) often go through conflicts causing wild turns of events and misunderstandings, but more importantly always showing the value of friendship and being a team.